Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/viewing_analytics.md

 ### Version and environment values for Crash and Test metrics

 When viewing Test and Crash analytics, the **Version** and **Environment** drop-down menus display "(not set)" since version and environment are not available.
-For the same reason, graphs that display a version series of Crash or Test metrics will display "(not set)"
+For the same reason, graphs that display a version series of Crash or Test metrics will display "(not set)".

-### Geographic analysis

-On a metric's **Geo** tab, if the country could not be determined from the metric's included geographic coordinates or coordinates were not provided at all, "(not set)" is displayed as the Country name.